At a Glance

 At Perryville Community Park, spring and fall provide good viewing of migrating passerines, including a variety of warblers, vireos, flycatchers, tanagers, and orioles.
 Migrating swallows are abundant in late summer.

 Perryville Community Park is famous for its winter waterfowl, arguably being the best place on the Upper Bay to view waterfowl.
 A total of 31 waterfowl species have been reported; these can be found in Mill Creek and Furnace Bay during the winter, as long as the water is ice free.
 A particularly good area to check with a scope is the rip line at the mouth of Mill Creek, where its waters mix with water from the much larger Furnace Bay to the northeast.
 There is usually a line of waterfowl feeding along that rip line.
-Also check the open waters on the Susquehanna Flats, south of the park, for diving and sea ducks, including Red-breasted Mergansers, scoters, Long-tailed Ducks, and scaup.
+Also check the open waters of the Susquehanna Flats, south of the park, for diving and sea ducks, including Red-breasted Mergansers, scoters, Long-tailed Ducks, and scaup.
 Grebes and loons are also usually present during the winter.
 Brown Creepers are usually relatively easy to find rom September through April in the huge River Birches that line the shoreline at the southwest end of the park, adjacent to the VA Medical Center grounds.

 Summer nesting birds include both Baltimore and Orchard Orioles, Yellow-billed Cuckoos, and a wide variety of other passerine species, including flycatchers, vireos, warblers, and sparrows.
 Woodpeckers are abundant.
 The late summer sees an influx of terns, including Black Terns, which can usually be found feeding far out on the Susquehanna Flats (spotting scope needed).